Engee documentation

 Details

-The direction of movement of the idler gear in relation to the movement of the drive gear.
+The direction of movement of the driven gear relative to the movement of the driving gear.

 Values